aschmelyun/CoreUI-Free-Bootstrap-Admin-Template/README.md

 This repo is a branch of the original CoreUI by Łukasz Holeczek.
 It was based on the Static_Starter example, but instead of gulp compiles all of the assets through laravel-mix (webpack).
 All of the JS dependencies are handled through npm, include and require methods are utilized through a single file `assets/js/app.js`.

 To get started, just clone this repo and run `npm install && npm run dev`.
 It'll spit out all of the compiled assets in a `dist/` directory.
-If you'd like to change this, check out the `webpack.mix.js` file in the root of the project.
+If you'd like to change the destination, check out the `webpack.mix.js` file in the root of the project.

 ## CoreUI - Free Bootstrap Admin Template